Euploea goudotii

 Euploea goudotii is a butterfly in the family Nymphalidae.
-It is found on La Réunion.
+It is endemic to La Réunion.

 Description

 This large brown butterfly has a band of white spots on the ends of the forewings.
 Its hindwings are lighter brown and have larger white areas, and smaller white dots.

 The caterpillar has horns and a dark band on its back, with its sides being orange-pink.

 The chrysalis is silver in colour.

+Etymology

+It is named for Justin Goudot.